k-sharad/hello-world/README.md

 creation for learning

-this is the first line and first time i am writing something
+this is the first line and first time i am writing something.